Can viruses be our future power source?

 Scientists have made a fundamental breakthrough in their attempts to replicate photosynthesis – the ability of plants to harvest the power of sunlight – in the hope of making unlimited amounts of green energy from water and sunlight alone.

-The researchers have assembled genetically modified viruses into wirelike structures that are able to use the energy of the sun to split water molecules into their constitute parts of oxygen and hydrogen, which can then be used as a source of chemical energy.
+The researchers have assembled genetically modified viruses into wirelike structures that are able to use the energy of the sun in a solar power advance to split water molecules into their constitute parts of oxygen and hydrogen, which can then be used as a source of chemical energy.

-If the process can be scaled up and made more efficient, it promises to produce unlimited quantities of hydrogen fuel, a clean source of energy that can be used to generate electricity as well as acting as a portable, carbonfree fuel for cars and other vehicles.
+If the process can be scaled up and made more efficient, it promises to produce unlimited quantities of hydrogen fuel that is a clean source of energy and can be used to generate electricity as well as acting as a portable, carbonfree fuel for cars and other vehicles.

-Replicating photosynthesis – in which plants convert sunlight into a store of chemical energy – has been a dream of the alternative energy business for decades.
+Replicating photosynthesis – in which plants convert sunlight into a store of chemical energy – has been a dream of the alternative energy business for decades, and an artificial leaf approach reflects that pursuit today for many researchers.
 The drive was given an extra boost with warnings by the U.S. military that there could be serious global oil shortages by 2015.

 Splitting water molecules into oxygen and hydrogen is seen as a critical first step in this process of artificial photosynthesis.
-Although it is possible to split the molecules using solar electricity, the process is not very efficient.
+Although it is possible to split the molecules using solar electricity, the process is not very efficient, and a new reactor concept could improve this efficiency in related work.
 In the latest study, scientists were able to split water directly with sunlight, without using solar panels.

 Plants convert sunlight into chemical energy using the green chlorophyll pigment found in leaves, which traps packets of light and uses the energy to transport electrons from one molecular complex to another within the plants cells.
 The end result is the conversion of carbon dioxide and water into glucose, which can be stored as starch or as other forms of plant carbohydrates.

 Some researchers have tried to emulate this natural photosynthetic process by using the appropriate parts of plants but these structures tend to be unstable.
-Instead, Angela Belcher at the Massachusetts Institute of Technology borrowed the method rather than using the components of plants.
+Instead, Angela Belcher at the Massachusetts Institute of Technology is working at the forefront of new power sources with this approach as she borrowed the method rather than using the components of plants.

 The scientists genetically engineered a harmless virus called M13, which normally infects bacteria, so that it would bind to a catalyst called iridium oxide and a biological pigment, zinc porphyrins.
 The viruses naturally arranged themselves into wirelike structures and the catalyst and pigments effectively harvested sunlight to split the oxygen from the water molecules.